 Whole grains are high in fiber, vitamins, and minerals.
 Freshly baked bread is a staple in most European countries like Italy, Spain, and France and is particularly healthy when it’s made with wild yeast and no sugar.
 It isn’t called “the staff of life” for nothing.

-Indeed, wheat isn’t the same as it was a half-century ago.
+American wheat isn’t the same as it was a half-century ago.
 Food manufacturers have hybridized flour and processed yeast to make bread rise better.
 That’s what’s been causing the high rate of gluten intolerance in the world, especially in the U.S. If you make your own bread, purchase high-quality flour.
-Try using a starter culture instead of instant or quick yeast.
+Try using a starter culture to create wild yeast instead of instant or quick yeast.

 Did you know that bread only molds when sugar is added?